ietf-rats/draft-birkholz-rats-epoch-marker/draft-ietf-rats-epoch-markers.md

 Epoch Markers are similar to "time ticks" and are produced and distributed by a dedicated system, the Epoch Bell.
 Systems that receive Epoch Markers do not have to track freshness using their own understanding of time (e.g., via a local real-time clock).
 Instead, the reception of a certain Epoch Marker establishes a new epoch that is shared between all recipients.
-This documents defines Epoch Marker payloads, including CBOR time tags, RFC 3161 TimeStampToken, or nonce-like structures, as well as a CWT Claim to embed Epoch Markers in RFC 8392 CBOR Web Tokens as a vehicle for signed protocol messages.
+This documents defines Epoch Marker types, including CBOR time tags, RFC 3161 TimeStampToken, or nonce-like structures, as well as a CWT Claim to embed Epoch Markers in RFC 8392 CBOR Web Tokens as a vehicle for signed protocol messages.

 --- middle